 carried out by amateurs, that is, duly authorized persons interested in radio technique solely with a personal aim and without

-A. No, the principles for which Part 97 is designed are all important.
+A. No, the five principles for which the Part 97 rules are designed are all important.
 Not one of them even suggests that the rules for our amateur service are designed to

 make use of our spectrum allocations for communications that are supposed to take place in some other authorized radio services.